dcode500/dHedgePoolBot/README.md

 And the /depositUSD?amount=1000 (Or however much USD you want to start with

-Now, enjoy read the rest of the docs.
-If anything has been left out, leave a comment.
+The rest of the docs should guide you through how everything else works.
+If anything has been left out, please share is Issues.

 ## Design Philosophy

-Simplicity This node.js app was built with simplicity in mind and built to easily be deployed to a heroku or any other provider quickly and easily.
+Simplicity.
+This node.js app was built with simplicity in mind and built to easily be deployed to a heroku or any other provider quickly and easily.
 All functions pretty much return like this in JSON format:

 {"status":"success", "msg":"Some messaage", "data"{"info":"info"}}